agila5/assessing_risk_car_accidents_milan/README.md

 ## A short summary of the app

 When you open the shiny-app you will see an empty map of Milan along with a transparent panel positioned on the right named **Controls**.
-You can use that panel to modify the map choosing which index you want to explore (one of Road Safety Index, the default, and Road Risk Index), its threshold and which types of highways you want to display on the map.
+You can use that panel to modify the map choosing which index you want to explore (one of Road Safety Index, the default, and Road Risk Index), its threshold and which type of highways you want to display on the map.

-If you choose one or more type of highways and click the **Update Map!** button, then the corresponding streets will be rendered on the map as green or red: green if the corresponding estimate of the Road Safety Index (or Road Risk index) is bigger (smaller) than the choosen threshold, red otherwise.
-A useful legend will appear in the bottomleft part of the screen.
+If you choose one or more type of highways and click the **Update Map!** button, then the corresponding streets will be rendered on the map as green or red: green if the corresponding estimate of the Road Safety Index (or Road Risk index) is bigger (smaller) than the chosen threshold, red otherwise.
+A legend will appear in the bottomleft part of the screen.

-You can modify the thresholds using the slidebars appearing just under the box used to choose which index to explore.
-The Road Safety Index threshold ranges from 0 to 1 (since its a probability) while we decided to cut the total range of the Road Risk Index threshold from 0 to the 5, which represents the 99.5 percentile of the estimated Roadk Risk Index values.
+You can modify the thresholds using the slidebars appearing just under the box used to choose the index to explore.
+The Road Safety Index threshold ranges from 0 to 1 (since it is a probability) while we decided to bound the total range of the Road Risk Index threshold from 0 to the 5, which represents the 99.5 percentile of the estimated Roadk Risk Index values.

 It should be noted that the map is updated only if the user clicks the **Update Map!** button.
 This is necessary otherwise the map would have been reloaded everytime the user modifies a threshold value.
 _____

-We created this app following the examples reported [here](https://github.com/rstudio/shiny-examples/tree/master/063-superzip-example) and we are extremely grateful to their authors.
+We created this app following the examples reported [here](https://github.com/rstudio/shiny-examples/tree/master/063-superzip-example) and we are extremely grateful to the authors.

 ____